 Reorganizations items, net.
-Reorganization items, net of \$141 million for the three months ended March 31, 2009 represent items of income, expense, gain or loss that we realized or incurred because we are in reorganization under

-Chapter 11 of the U.S. Bankruptcy Code.
+Reorganization items, net of \$92 million for the three months ended March 31, 2009 represent items of income, expense, gain or loss that we realized or incurred because we are in reorganization under Chapter 11 of the U.S. Bankruptcy Code.
 For more information, see Note 2 to the accompanying condensed consolidated financial statements contained in "Item 1.
 Financial Statements."

 Income tax expense.
-Income tax expense was recognized for the three months ended March 31, 2009 and 2008, through increases in deferred tax liabilities related to our investment in Charter Holdco and certain of our subsidiaries, in addition to current federal and state income tax expense.
+Income tax expense was recognized for the three months ended March 31, 2009 and 2008, through increases in deferred tax liabilities and current federal and state income tax expense of certain of our indirect subsidiaries.